Drifter-Supremo/mindful-inkwell-journal/memory-bank/progress.md

 - `getEntries` function implemented to fetch entries for the authenticated user from Firestore.
 - `EntriesList.tsx` fetches and displays only the current user's Firestore data, refreshing after new entries.
 - `NewEntryModal.tsx` and `NewEntry.tsx` save entries to Firestore using the authenticated Firebase userId.
-- Simulated voice journal entries (created via the microphone button in EntriesList) are now saved to Firestore and persist after refresh, matching manual entry persistence.
+- Real voice-to-text journal entries (created via the microphone button in EntriesList) are now transcribed using OpenAI, saved to Firestore, and persist after refresh, matching manual entry persistence.
 - Firebase Authentication (Google sign-in) is fully integrated and working.
 - All Supabase authentication code and configuration have been removed.
 - "Log Out" button added to the FilterDrawer with improved styling for visibility.